-But this still wasn't the textbook polished proof, because if you noticed, I was using ?, or question mark, instead of equal sign, to mark that I don't yet know if the two things are equal.
-To prove, I would start from something that is known for sure, and proceed from there to whatever I need to prove, whereas above I took what I was supposed to prove and started playing around, hoping to get to a result that is true.
-I did get to something that is true and so I can rewrite the process in the opposite order and that should look like a finished proof.
-So starting from the known fact that
+But this still wasn't a "textbook" polished proof, because I was using a question mark instead of equal sign to mark that I don't yet know if the two things are equal.
+To write a proof, I'd start from something that is known and proceed from there to whatever I needed to prove, whereas above I took what I was supposed to prove and started playing around, hoping to get to a result that is true.
+I did get to something that is true, so I can now rewrite the process in the opposite order, and that should look like a finished proof.

-|Then, write M = a logaM and Mn = a loga(Mn), and get:
+we can write M = a logaM and Mn = a loga(Mn), and get:

-Next, on the left side we can use the property of exponents that cdz = (cd)z:
+Next, on the left side we can use the property of exponents that says cdz = (cd)z:

-Let's reverse the order of multiplication on left side...
+Let's reverse the order of multiplication on the left side...

 Now, I assume textbooks might present a different proof, and probably simpler...
 Don't get me wrong, I have proved it!
 But I would need to try again, I guess, to find the ultimate "simple" proof.